rajprateek25/docker-gettingstarted/README.md

 ```
 docker run -dp 3000:3000 getting-started
 ```
 Now, on the host machine, open your web browser to http://localhost:3000.
-You should see the app
+You should see the application running.

 ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic15.JPG)